Harshavardhan20201/Web-based-Inventory-management-system/README.md

-# Web-based-Inventory-management-system
+# Web-based-Inventory-management-system<br>
-Benefits of using this Inventory System
+Benefits of using this Inventory System<br>
-Quickly add Brands, Categories & Products.
+Quickly add Brands, Categories & Products.<br>
-Quick action to decide which brand and over which category to do business with.
+Quick action to decide which brand and over which category to do business with.<br>
 Manage Orders on the go.
-Whenever orders are made, inventory is automatically updated to changes made.
+Whenever orders are made, inventory is automatically updated to changes made.<br>
-Quick view of the inventory ’stats’.
+Quick view of the inventory ’stats’.<br>
-View and update orders.
+View and update orders.<br>
-#How to run this project.
+#How to run this project.<br>
-1.Install xampp
+1.Install xampp<br>
-2.Watch any youtube video to how to run project using xampp I HAVE EVEN UPLOADED PROJECT REPORT.
+2.Watch any youtube video to how to run project using xampp,<br>
+I HAVE EVEN UPLOADED PROJECT REPORT.<br>